alanaberdeen/AIDA/README.md

 ## About

-This application was built by Alan Aberdeen with contributions from Stefano Malacrino and Nasullah Khalid Alham.
+This application was built by [Alan Aberdeen](https://github.com/alanaberdeen) and [Stefano Malacrino](https://github.com/stefano-malacrino) with contributions from Nasullah Khalid Alham and [Ramón Casero](https://github.com/rcasero).
 It originated at the [Quantitative Biological Imaging Group](http://www.ludwig.ox.ac.uk/jens-rittscher-group-page), The University of Oxford.